 I had a dream once.
 It was a damn good dream too.
 It began last November.
-I would land in Asia, the last stop on my nomadic journey and explore everything I hadn’t seen and re-see all my favorites.
+I would land in Asia, the last stop on my nomadic journey, explore everything I hadn’t seen, and re-see all my favorites.
 I’d visit Hong Kong, finally get to Laos, relax on the islands off Cambodia, trek the jungles of Malaysia, show my friends Thailand, and volunteer at an elephant park.
 It would be a great finale to an amazing journey.

 And as November rolled into December, I was well on my way to achieving my dream.

 Yet at the same time I had another dream.
-In this dream, I’d be able to run a blog, write my book, travel the region, meet new people, and party like a care free backpacker on last time.
+In this dream, I’d be able to run a blog, write my book, travel the region, meet new people, and party like a carefree backpacker one last time.

 But alas, neither of those dreams came true.
 Reality got in the way.

-I can’t say I am always the most productive person.
+I can’t say I’m always the most productive person.
 Despite doing this for years, I still have trouble balancing work and travel.
-I’ve gotten a lot better at time management lately but throw in more balls for me to juggle and I just can’t do it.
+I’ve gotten a lot better at time management lately, but throw in more balls for me to juggle and I just can’t do it.
 (Shhh!
-Don’t tell Problogger Darren Rowse though since I was just featured in his new productivity book!)
+Don’t tell Problogger Darren Rowse, since I was just featured in his new productivity book!)

-And this time, there were too balls to juggle for me to keep up.
+And this time, there were too many balls to juggle for me to keep up.